Types of Braces in Hershey, PA

 Some patients notice a mild temporary lisp—especially with aligners—but speech typically returns to normal within a few days as the mouth adjusts.

-In some cases, yes.
-Patients may transition from braces to aligners once significant movement has occurred, depending on the treatment plan.
+In some cases, yes, although this is not common.
+Patients may transition from braces to aligners after significant movement has occurred, depending on the treatment plan.

 Pricing depends on the complexity and length of treatment.
 In some cases, aligners are comparable to braces, while in others they may differ slightly.
 A consultation provides exact pricing.